hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 This prints out the all the contents of `proteins_subset.fa` to the screen.

-> `cat` stands for catenate; it has many uses and printing the contents of a files onto the terminal is one of them.
+> `cat` stands for concatenate; it has many uses and printing the contents of a files onto the terminal is one of them.

 What does this file contain?